Why should I self-publish?

 Absolutely!
 We print on a variety of different papers and can produce everything from paperbacks with photo sections to coffee-table books and cookbooks.

 The ISBN (international standard book number) is an identifying number that is assigned to each edition of a book.
 It is used by bookshops, libraries and online stockists to catalogue and identify your book.
-Your book will be assigned four ISBNs: one for the paperback/hardback, one for the print-on-demand edition, one for the Kindle edition and one for the ePub edition.
+Your book will be assigned three ISBNs: one for the paperback/hardback, one for the print-on-demand edition and one for the ebook edition.

 Pricing is completely up to you.
 We can give you guidance on industry norms and you should research the price of competing books in your category.